FAQs

 • How can I get support on personal issues?

 One way to initiate support for personal concerns not consistent with the “Reasons to Contact” section is to contact the Director of Student Health and Wellness at (517) 353-9010, and offices in Room A-112W Clinical Center in East Lansing and Room 624 Secchia in Grand Rapids or the Assistant Director of Student Counseling & Wellness at (616) 234-2739, Assistant Director of Student Counseling & Wellness, Room 624 Secchia Center.
-If you are in doubt, please contact the Student Resolution Advocate to help you sort it out.

 Yes, while university protocols allow the MSU Ombudsperson to honor requests for absolute confidentiality from an adult victim of sexual assault, the College of Human Medicine Learning Environment Committee must adhere to MSU’s Title IX and Relationship Violence and Sexual Misconduct Policy reporting mandates.